 Even videos can provide a way for brands to interact with customers and prospects.
 Take, for instance, this video from Maybelline New York fashion designer Kelly Framel and Rapt Media.
 After offering an overview of trends, viewers can choose to watch makeup tutorials for daytime or nighttime looks, making their selections by clicking on buttons within the video.

 This example also offers a bonus lesson: The use of a brand influencer to support content.
 By combining Maybelline’s audience with that of a well-known designer and blogger in the fashion world, the cosmetics brand was able to target, engage and educate its own audience.
 The end result here revolved around the ability to garner even more attention thanks to Framel’s followers.

-There’s just no denying the popularity of quizzes.
+There’s no denying the popularity of quizzes.
 People love them, especially when they reveal something about themselves (Am I a Rachel or a Monica?
 Am I more of a Carrie or a Samantha?).
-Herein lies another opportunity to engage and spur an interaction between customers and the brand.
+Herein lies another opportunity to engage and spur interaction between customers and the brand.

-Quizzes offer something a little different and are absolutely perfect for an interactive marketing campaign.
+Interactive and personalized quizzes offer something a little different and are absolutely perfect for an interactive marketing campaign.
 People take a quiz, share their results and encourage others to do the same – and the cycle continues.

 A fun example comes to us from Orbitz.
 The travel company’s Vacation Matchmaker Quiz helps you decide which destination is your “true love.”
 Mine was London, in case you were wondering. 😉

 Calculators work especially well for service providers who may struggle to demonstrate the kind of return on investment or level of savings their services could support.
 These graphical elements are particularly ideal examples of interactive marketing, as they’re more customizable and invite users to input their own numbers to get their answers.